 Of course, that’s just not the case.
 Investment in workplace learning budgets are set to rise again next year.
 So, where is that investment likely to go?

-Whereas over the last few years we’ve seen a leap for training and development teams to provide a smorgasbord of content options using different mediums and devices, we see 2018 as the year of focus.
+Whereas over the last few years we’ve seen a leap for training and development teams to provide a smorgasbord of content options using different mediums and devices, we see the next few years as more about focus.

 Consult, Curate, Converge and Cull